 Add non-slip coatings or noses to the turn of events

 When it comes to home safety, one area that often gets overlooked is the staircase.
 Wooden stairs, in particular, can be a hazard if not properly outfitted with non-slip coatings or noses.
-Whether you have children running up and down the steps or elderly relatives navigating them slowly, making sure your wooden stairs are safe and slip-resistant should be a top priority.

 One option for improving the safety of your wooden stairs is to add non-slip coatings.
 These coatings can be applied directly onto the wood surface of each step and provide an added layer of grip for those walking up and down.
 Non-slip coatings come in a variety of colors so you can choose one that complements your decor without sacrificing safety.
 Additionally, these coatings are easy to apply yourself with just a few basic tools.